davidalecrim1/redis-from-scratch/README.md

 # Redis from Scratch

-A Go Implementation of an In-Memory Key-Value Store.
+A Go Implementation of an In-Memory Key-Value Store like Redis.

 This project is a Go-based implementation of a simplified in-memory key-value store, inspired by the Redis database.
 It provides a foundational understanding of building a network server and handling the RESP protocol.
 This project is ideal for learning about networking, concurrency, and data structures in Go.